docker-archive/classicswarm/docs/install-w-machine.md

 		$ docker-machine stop default

-3. Create and run a VM named `manager`.

-		$ docker-machine create -d virtualbox manager

-4. Create and run a VM named `agent1`.

-		$ docker-machine create -d virtualbox agent1

-5. Create and run a VM named `agent2`.

-		$ docker-machine create -d virtualbox agent2

-Each create command checks for a local copy of the *latest* VM image, called boot2docker.iso.
-If it isn't available, Docker Machine downloads the image from Docker Hub.
-Then, Docker Machine uses boot2docker.iso to create a VM that automatically runs Docker Engine.

-> Troubleshooting: If your computer or hosts cannot reach Docker Hub, the `docker-machine` or `docker run` commands that pull images may fail.
-In that case, check the [Docker Hub status page](http://status.docker.com/) for service availability.
-Then, check whether your computer is connected to the Internet.
-Finally, check whether VirtualBox's network settings allow your hosts to connect to the Internet.

 ## Create a Swarm discovery token

-Here you use the discovery backend hosted on Docker Hub to create a unique discovery token for your cluster.
+To identify different clusters, Swarm uses something called a "discovery token".
+To create a unique one for your own cluster we will use the `swarm` container to send commands to the discovery backend hosted on Docker Hub.
 This discovery backend is only for low-volume development and testing purposes, not for production.
 Later on, when you run the Swarm manager and nodes, they register with the discovery backend as members of the cluster that's associated with the unique token.
 The discovery backend maintains an up-to-date list of cluster members and shares that list with the Swarm manager.
 The Swarm manager uses this list to assign tasks to the nodes.

+1. Create a new container host, let's call it `token`:

+        $ docker-machine create -d virtualbox token

-1. Connect the Docker Client on your computer to the Docker Engine running on `manager`.
+2. Connect the Docker Client on your computer to the Docker Engine running on `token`.

-        $ eval $(docker-machine env manager)
+        $ eval $(docker-machine env token)

-    The client will send the `docker` commands in the following steps to the Docker Engine on on `manager`.
+    The client will send the `docker` commands in the following steps to the Docker Engine on `token`.

-2. Create a unique id for the Swarm cluster.
+3. Create a unique id for the Swarm cluster.

         $ docker run --rm swarm create
         .